-The Research Methods in Education (RMinE) program, offered by the Department of Educational Policy Studies and Evaluation, provides excellent training for individuals either seeking a career or expanding their current responsibilities in academic institutions, K-12 school districts, state and federal agencies, healthcare, and certification, licensing and testing organizations.
+The Educational Research Methods & Policy Studies program (ERMPS), offered by the Department of Educational Policy Studies and Evaluation, provides excellent training for individuals either seeking a career or expanding their current responsibilities in academic institutions, K-12 school districts, state and federal agencies, healthcare, and certification, licensing and testing organizations.

 Developing research knowledge and skills within a problem-of-practice framework, enrolled students will learn to apply research methods, techniques and constructs to real world education settings, issues, and data sets.
 The inter-disciplinary program will cross fields of study within education, drawing from perspectives in policy, psychology, pedagogy and history.

-The RMinE program offers two different programmatic options.
-One option is a 15-credit certificate program, which can be stand-alone or a stepping stone towards a Master’s or Doctoral degree.
+The ERMPS program offers two different programmatic options.
+One option is a 15-credit graduate certificate program in Research Methods in Education, which can be stand-alone or a stepping stone towards a Master’s or Doctoral degree.
 Within the certificate program, individuals will receive a foundation in basic research methods in education, including quantitative and qualitative methodologies, evaluation, and research design.
 Individuals can complete this program within one academic year.

 A second option is a 36-credit Master of Science degree.
 The core of the M.S. degree is the same as the certificate program, including foundations in basic research methods in education.
-Outside of the core courses, students choose a focused area of emphasis: quantitative methods, evaluation, or research design.
+Outside of the core courses, students choose a focused area of emphasis: quantitative methods, evaluation, research design, or policy studies.

 Either program option offers flexibility: both programs are available entirely online (asynchronous), as well as on campus.
 Students enrolling in the entirely online version of the program will be charged the in-state tuition rate.